 - During the investigation of several conditions, such as delayed puberty, neurological symptoms, osteomalacia, and osteoporosis

-- To monitor the progress and success of gluten free diet
+- To monitor the progress and success of a gluten-free diet

 While coeliac disease is relatively prevalent (about 1 of 100 people in the UK are thought affected), many people with the disease are not aware of it.